PierreBeucher/k8s.training.crafteo.io/src/deploy-tools/helm-advanced.md

 - Verify it works via port-forward
 - Explore YAML templates to understand templating mechanisms and its connection to `values.yml`

-You can override `values.ym`l with external configuration files, typically by environment.
+You can override `values.yml` with external configuration files, typically by environment.
-- Update your release to override the default values using resources/helm/values/dev.yml
+- Update your release to override the default values using `resources/helm/values/dev.yml`

 ## Secrets Management